digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 In this case, all contracts are agreed and co-signed by both parties.
 In the instrument contract, it does not really matter whether Party A is the ``issuer`` and Party B the ``depository``, or the other way around.
-However, the role matters in the Holding contract, as it defines the direction of the trade (that is, which party receives the fixed leg and which party receives the floating one).
+However, the role matters in the Holding contract, as it defines the direction of the trade, i.e., which party receives the fixed leg and which party receives the floating one.

 .. image:: ../images/asset_model_otc.png
    :alt: OTC Swap asset setup.